 So now, let’s learn how to use Migration Assistant on Mac.

 You can use MacCleaner Pro from Nektony, which will help you remove duplicate files, unused applications, remaining files of previously removed applications, caches, large unused files, and much more junk from our old computer.
-You can check out the MacCleaner Pro with a 7-days trial.
-Use this link to download the application and clean up your Mac.
+You can check out the MacCleaner Pro with a trial.

 Where is Migration Assistant located on Mac?

 By default, Apple Migration Assistant is located in the Utilities folder on Mac.
 To find Migration Assistant, open Finder → go to the Applications folder → Utilities.

 Also, you can open the application right from the Launchpad.
 If you can’t find Mac Migration Assistant in the Utilities folder, search for it with Spotlight.

 When you first switch on a new Mac, you also will see the option to use Migration Assistant for transferring data from your old computer.

 How to transfer from one Mac to another Mac?

 Generally, Migration Assistant allows transferring data from a Mac, a Time Machine backup, external disk and even from a computer based on the Windows platform version 7 or later.
 Below we will provide the steps on how to use Migration Assistant to transfer data between two Mac computers.

 Steps on how to migrate from one Mac to another: